 For years we have been encouraging passage of winery direct shipping in Delaware, to no avail.
-Just introduced, House Bill 210 has common safety provisions such as adult signatures on shipments and labeling requirements, although it does put comparatively low annual limits on the amount of wine that can be directly shipped to each Delaware household (3 cases/year) and the total each winery can ship to Delaware (1,800 cases/year).
+House Bill 210 has common safety provisions such as adult signatures on shipments and labeling requirements, although it does put comparatively low annual limits on the amount of wine that can be directly shipped to each Delaware household (3 cases/year/winery).

 However, this bill is a step in the right direction.
 We believe you should have the freedom to determine which wines you want to buy and how to purchase them.
 There are more than 10,000 wineries in the United States and HB210 will allow more of them to fulfill consumer demand in Delaware.